mzazon/awesome-cloud-projects/aws/cost-allocation-chargeback-systems/cost-allocation-chargeback-systems.md

 2. **Create Cost and Usage Report**:

-   Cost and Usage Reports (CUR) provide the most detailed billing data available in AWS.
-These reports include resource-level information and support custom analysis with tools like Athena and Redshift for sophisticated cost allocation.
+   Cost and Usage Reports (CUR) provide the most detailed billing data available in AWS, offering resource-level information with support for custom analysis using tools like Amazon Athena and Amazon Redshift.
+The CUR data enables sophisticated cost allocation calculations and forms the foundation for accurate chargeback billing based on actual resource consumption patterns.

    ```bash
    # Create CUR report for detailed billing analysis